deepaksinghkushwah/go-modules/go-mysql-docker/Readme.md

-This is simple docker-compose file to create mysql 5.7 server for golang projects.
+This folder is for docker-compose file to create mysql 5.7 server for golang projects.
+I use this to create mysql instance and use it for golang project/tests.